 If you have been taught faith alone your entire life, I do not expect this single study, as long as it may be, to change your mind.
 My challenge to you would be to read the entire New Testament, watching for how people were forgiven by the blood of Christ.
 Don’t read pockets of Scripture.
 Don’t read single verses.
 Read it all.

-Below are some questions that cannot be answered by faith alone without contradicting its own teaching or contradicting the Scriptures.
+Below are eleven questions that cannot be answered by faith alone without contradicting its own teaching or contradicting the Scriptures.

 Are we not saved by the blood of Jesus?

 One of the arguments that comes up frequently among faith alone proponents is the amount of passages that link faith and salvation together with no other condition explicitly mentioned.
-For instance, Acts 16:31 states:
+For example:

 What healed the blind man?